Anelay02/Parameterized-FIR-HDL/Welch/Welch.md

 # Welch Window FIR Filter

 This project implements a parametrizable fixed-point **Welch window** as a sample-by-sample FIR weighting stage.
-It is one member of a larger family of FIR filters; this document covers only the Welch implementation.

-The current RTL is Verilog-2001.
-A matching VHDL-2008 implementation and testbench are intended to be added alongside it.
+The current RTL is a Verilog-2001 and a matching VHDL-2008 implementation (including testbenches).

 ## Contents